abloch/docker_selenium/README.md

 # docker_selenium
-my docker dontainer to run selenium in python (phantomjs)
+a build project for a docker container to run selenium in python (phantomjs)